 Scope of ASHES

-ASHES 2019 welcomes submissions on any aspect of hardware security, concerning both theory and practice.
+As in previous years, ASHES 2023 welcomes submissions on any aspect of hardware security, concerning both theory and practice.

 This includes, but is not limited to:

 - Side channels and countermeasures

 - Device fingerprinting and hardware forensics

 - Emerging computing technologies in security

 - Secure implementation and secure design of cryptographic and security primitives

 - Security analyses and security proofs for implementations and primitives